Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Dmitri Ma, Shutterstock

-Top 6 Ways to Lower Nitrate Levels in Your Aquarium
+The 6 Ways to Lower Nitrate Levels in Your Aquarium

-If you reduce the amount of food per feeding or the number of feedings per day, you will have less food waste producing nitrate in your tank.
+If you reduce the amount of food per feeding or the number of feedings per day, you will have less food waste in your tank.
 If you have the tank space, consider adding in fish or invertebrates that will help clean up food from the tank floor, like dojo loaches and mystery snails.

 If you are keeping an overstocked tank and aren’t interested in more frequent water changes, consider decreasing how many fish you’re keeping in your tank.
 You can start a second tank and move some residents there once it is cycled or you can give some fish away.
 Local fish stores will often take fish you no longer have space for.